clarisma/just-the-docs/python/features.md

 ### `Feature.``members` {#Feature_members}
 {:.api}

 The members of a relation, or an empty set if this feature is a node or way.
+Features returned from this set (or a subset) have a `role` property with a value other than `None`.

 ### `Feature.``parents` {#Feature_parents}
 {:.api}